Wholesale price lists

 Run sales in your wholesale store

-It common for a product to be offered at different prices on different price lists.
-For example, you could have a regular price list that offers all products at a 40% discount and a clearance price list that offers set prices on a few lower moving products.
-To run a sale, you could simply assign the clearance price list to your customers.
+It's common for a product to be offered at different prices on different price lists.
+For example, you could have a regular price list that offers all products at a 40% discount and a clearance price list that offers set prices on a few slower moving products.
+To run a sale, you can assign the clearance price list to the same customers who are included in your regular price list (by adding the same customer tags to the clearance price list).

 Create different price lists for different customers

 You can create price lists for different groups of products or customers.
-For example, you could reward your loyal buyers by creating a price list that offers them your best prices, or you could create a price list that contains all your holiday-themed items.
+For example, you could reward your loyal customers by creating a price list that offers them your best prices and only offer it to a subset of your wholesale customers.

 Exclude products from the wholesale store